EmpathyApp/EmpathyApp/docs/misc/advertisement-for-devs.md

 We are looking for people with server-side experience or interest (please see skill details below) who want to be part of this free open source project

 ##### What the project does
-The Empathy App project will connect trained empathizers via a webpage and/or smartphone to people in need of empathy
+The Empathy App project will connect trained empathizers via a webpage and/or smartphone to people in need of empathy.
+[Here](http://mettacenter.org/wp-content/uploads/2014/08/Peace-Paradigm-Radio-Aug-22-2014.mp3) is an interview with the founders of the project (interview starts at 7:10 into the broadcast)

 ##### Project status